 About this session

-This session will be co-facilitated by Amy Bosche, Education Program Coordinator with SCIC, and Jaclyn Roach, Teacher with Regina Public Schools.
-This session will guide teachers in understanding what gender equity is, how it relates to issues in their students’ lives, and ways to teach gender equity in their classrooms in order to provide their students with the knowledge and skills to empower themselves and others throughout their lives.
-Teachers will leave this session with a teaching module to use in their classrooms full of peer reviewed lesson plans, resources, and materials focussed on the intersectionalities of gender equity.
+This session was co-facilitated by Amy Bosche, Education Program Coordinator with SCIC, and Jaclyn Roach, Teacher with Regina Public Schools.
+This session guided teachers in understanding what gender equity is, how it relates to issues in their students’ lives, and ways to teach gender equity in their classrooms in order to provide their students with the knowledge and skills to empower themselves and others throughout their lives.
+Teachers left this session with a teaching module to use in their classrooms full of peer reviewed lesson plans, resources, and materials focussed on the intersectionalities of gender equity.

 About the Presenters